Why You're Bloated Every Day (And How Hormones Make It Worse)

 Cortisol Damages Gut Lining

-Chronic stress increases cortisol, which damages the gut lining and increases intestinal permeability (leaky gut).
-This allows undigested food particles and bacteria to enter your bloodstream, triggering inflammation and immune reactions.
+Chronic stress increases cortisol, which damages the gut lining and increases intestinal permeability, allowing undigested particles to trigger inflammation and immune reactions.

 Thyroid Affects Digestion

-Low thyroid function slows gut motility, which can lead to SIBO and chronic bloating.
-Thyroid dysfunction is a common underlying cause of digestive issues that many doctors miss.
+Low thyroid slows gut motility, leading to SIBO and chronic bloating.
+A common underlying cause that many doctors miss.

-As estrogen and progesterone fluctuate, gut function becomes more unstable.
-Many women with perimenopause symptoms also develop new gut issues or worsening of existing ones.
+As estrogen and progesterone fluctuate during perimenopause, gut function becomes more unstable.
+Many women develop new gut issues or worsening of existing ones.

 What Conventional Doctors Miss About Bloating